Arthritis Support Network launched: 2016

 About this Arthritis Support Network:

-I look forward to collaborating with the group participants to find our particular group style while creating an all-inclusive, safe and understanding environment filled with empathy, laughter and empowerment.
+We look forward to collaborating with the group participants to find our particular group style while creating an all-inclusive, safe and understanding environment filled with empathy, laughter and empowerment.
+Our vision for this group is for people with all types of arthritis to connect, whether you are newly diagnosed or a seasoned veteran.
+We can all learn from each other.

 Hi There!
 I'm Deserae.
 I'm a freelance writer, a poet, a storyteller, a Jedi, an event planner and much more.
 I'm also a founding board member of Arthritis Introspective, a former AI national Conference chair and I am now the new Arthritis Support Network Leader for Milwaukee, Wisconsin.
 I was diagnosed with Juvenile Rheumatoid Arthritis in 1983 at age 8.
 After 33 years, "Arthur" and I have found a way to cohabitate in this little, old body of mine.